lbaehren/prometheus-sumo/documentation/pages/pandora/pandora_Testing.md

 Tests are defined in the ``spec`` sub-directory:

-\verbatim
     pandora
     `-- spec/
         |-- controllers
         |-- fixtures
         |-- helpers
         |-- lib
         |-- models
         |-- shared
         |   `-- matchers
         `-- views
-\endverbatim

 \section pandora_testing_run Running the tests

 In order to get a list of all available tests, use the command

-  \verbatim
     rake -T spec
-  \endverbatim

 The resulting list should contain entries like this:

   \verbatim
   rake spec                         Run all specs in spec directory (excluding plugin specs)